Hisham-k/Pattern_Assignment_1/README.md

         We then check if not all the deltas == zero we update the weight change count After the for loop we update the delta and append it in array to be plotted later

-    We increas the epoch count and then repreat all of this until delta reaches zero
+    We increase the epoch count and then repreat all of this until delta reaches zero

 # 2- Online_algo